FederatedScopeTeam/FederatedScopeTeam.github.io/_docs/02-start-your-own-case.md

 ```

--  Step3: put this `.py` file in the `flpackage/contrib/data/` folder, and set `cfg.data.type = "mydata"` to use it.
+-  Step3: put this `.py` file in the `federatedscope/contrib/data/` folder, and set `cfg.data.type = "mydata"` to use it.

 Also,  you can modify the source code to make the FederatedScope support your dataset.
-Please see [flpackage.core.auxiliaries.data_builder](flpackage/core/auxiliaries/data_builder.py) , and you can add an `elif` to skip `Step2` and `Step3` above.
+Please see [federatedscope.core.auxiliaries.data_builder](federatedscope/core/auxiliaries/data_builder.py) , and you can add an `elif` to skip `Step2` and `Step3` above.

 <a name="AgRA6"></a>
 ## <span id="model">Build a model</span>

-We provide a function `flpackage.register.register_model` to make your model available with three steps: (we take `ConvNet2` as an example)
+We provide a function `federatedscope.register.register_model` to make your model available with three steps: (we take `ConvNet2` as an example)

 -  Step1: build your model with Pytorch or Tensorflow and instantiate your model class with config and data.
 ```python